valheimPlus/BuildExpansion/README.md

 # Build Expansion

+Controller usage now should work fine, please remember I am a coder and not a console user, I do not have a controller to test, nor do I want to get one.

-### Latest update ensures compatability with custom hammers and other PieceTables
+### 1.0.5 update ensures compatability with custom hammers and other PieceTables

 Expands Hammer build table to desired height and width and adds a scrollbar.